• HOME

 Sharing is caring!

 There’s so much to see and learn at the Onöhsagwë:de’ Cultural Center which houses the Seneca-Iroquois National Museum.
-Located in Salamanca, New York, the museum is open every day and welcomes everyone to immerse themselves in the Seneca culture and traditions.
+Located in Salamanca, New York, the museum is open Monday-Friday and closed Saturday-Sunday.
+They welcome everyone to immerse themselves in the Seneca culture and traditions.

 Seneca-Iroquois Cultural Heritage Center